TrellixVulnTeam/luigi_3P9D/luiggi/README.md

 A block is a list of statements, which are executed sequentially.

-Newlines (`\n`) are meaningful in Luigi, they are used to separate statements:
+Newlines (`\n`) are meaningful in Luiggi, they are used to separate statements:

 ```ruby
 log("Hello")
 log("World")
 ```

-Luigi strives to support multi-line statements where appropriate, such as in the middle of an unfinished expression:
+Luiggi strives to support multi-line statements where appropriate, such as in the middle of an unfinished expression:

 ```ruby
 log("Hello " +